Wolfsberger AC: History

 In 2007, WAC and neighbours SK St. Andrä decided to enter a cooperation.
 While both clubs remained as separate entities, they closely worked together on almost all aspects: "Central areas of both clubs like administration, management, economy, marketing, gastronomy, as well as the athletic section as the core (both the senior and junior teams) will be centrally administered from the newly created offices of WAC/St. Andrä at Wolfsberg."
 Since SK St. Andrä were playing at the Regional League, the team began at this level, from which it was promoted to the First League in 2010.
 At the end of the 2011–12 season, the cooperation secured promotion to the Bundesliga with one round of matches to go.
 Soon afterwards, the cooperation was dissolved; Wolfsberger AC thus competed as an independent club on the highest level of Austrian football for the first time in their history.

 After their first year in the highest class they came in 5th.
 After the season manager Nenad Bjelica left the club and became manager of FK Austria Wien, the champion of the 2012–13 season.
 Slobodan Grubor replaced him but after weak performances in the new season he was replaced by Dietmar Kühbauer.

 The team became known as 'RZ Pellets WAC' from the 2014–15 season, due to sponsorship.

 Wolfsberger AC qualified to the 2019–20 UEFA Europa League group stage for first time in their history, after finishing third in the 2018–19 Austrian Football Bundesliga.
 They were knocked in the last 32 after losing 8–1 on aggregate to Premier League side Tottenham Hotspur.

+In the 2024/25 season Wolfsberger AC sensationally won the Austrian Cup and finished 4th in the Bundesliga, being in the title race until the very last matchday.